supercrabtree/tape-worm/readme.md

 Tapeworm allows you to use the full power of the DOM when testing in the browser using [tape](https://github.com/substack/tape).

-Tapeworm adds four features to tape.
+Tapeworm adds three features to tape.

 1. Spits the test results into the DOM.
-2. Colors the background, green for passing, red for failing, yellow for pending.
+2. Colors the background and favicon; green for passing, red for failing, yellow for pending.
-3. Colors the favicon, green for passing, red for failing, yellow for pending.
-4. Adds an `t.html` method, where you can inject any arbitrary html into the DOM.
+3. Adds an `t.html` method, where you can inject any arbitrary html into the DOM.

 # Screenshots
 #### Passing